Introduction to Maps

 …because we are putting a new value in the map with the same key as an existing one.
 It’s not even just that there are two keys whose values are equal; it is the very same object that we passed to the put method the first time!

 And indeed, at first it appears that the new value replaced the old one: when we ask the map to get the value for the key List.of("green", "white"), we get null.
-That sure sounds like Ireland replaced Nigeria.
+That sure sounds like Ireland 🇮🇪 replaced Nigeria 🇳🇬.
 But then, when we ask for the size of the map, it tells us there are multiple things in it.
 What?!
-If we were replacing the old values with the new ones at each step, we would expect the size to be 1!
+If we were replacing the old values with the new ones at each step, we would expect the size to be 1 at the end.
+But it’s not!

 HashMap is built for speed.
-When you ask it to find the value for a given key, it doesn’t want to have to look through every single key in the whole map.
+When you ask it to find the value for a given key, it doesn’t want to have to look through every single entry in the whole map.
 To make key lookup faster, HashMap places its entries in buckets that are organized by key.
-In much the same way that you might organize papers in file folders with different labels, or much like how a library assigns numbers to its books and then labels each shelf with a specific range of book numbers, HashMap assigns a number (called a “hash code”) to every possible key and then organizes all its entries in bins according to that number.
+Think about how you might group papers in file folders organized by year or by first letter of the name.
+Or think about how a library assigns numbers to its books, then labels each shelf with a specific range of book numbers.
+In a similar way, HashMap assigns a number (called a “hash code”) to every possible key and then organizes all its entries in bins according to that number.

 (How does this mysterious process work?
 You can learn all about it in Comp 128.
 In fact, in that course, you will build it from scratch yourself!)